vic/den/README.md

 On top of the library, Den provides a [framework](https://den.oeiuwq.com/explanation/context-pipeline/) for the NixOS/nix-Darwin/Home-Manager Nix domains.

 Den embraces your Nix choices and does not impose itself.
 All parts of Den are optional and replaceable.
-Works with/without flakes, flake-parts or any other Nix module system.
+Works with your current setup, with/without flakes, flake-parts or any other Nix module system.

 ### Templates: